 - In 2015, J.D.
 Grimes began significant contributions, along with maintenance from Gary Jones.

-- In 2016, Juliette Reinders Folmer began contributing heavily, adding more commits in a year than anyone else in 5 years previous since the project's inception.
+- In 2016, Juliette Reinders Folmer began contributing heavily, adding more commits in a year than anyone else in the five years since the project was added to GitHub.

 Standards can be installed with the Composer dependency manager: